nogibjj/week6-miniproject/README.md

 ON
     Country.Continent = MaxLifeExpectancyByContinent.Continent
     AND Country.LifeExpectancy = MaxLifeExpectancyByContinent.MaxLifeExpectancy
+JOIN
+    City
+ON
+    Country.Capital = City.ID
 ORDER BY LifeExpectancy DESC;
 ```
 ### Query Explanation
-1. `SELECT Country.Continent, Country.Name, Country.LifeExpectancy`
+1. `SELECT Country.Continent, Country.Name, Country.LifeExpectancy, City.Name AS CapitalCity`

-      We are selecting the continent, country name, and life expectancy from the "Country" table.
+      We are selecting the continent, country name, life expectancy, and city from the "Country" and "City" tables.

 2. `FROM Country`

       We are specifying that we're working with the "Country" table.

 3. ```JOIN (...)
-MaxLifeExpectancyByContinent ON Country.Continent = MaxLifeExpectancyByContinent.Continent AND Country LifeExpectancy = MaxLifeExpectancyByContinent.MaxLifeExpectancy```
+MaxLifeExpectancyByContinent ON Country.Continent = MaxLifeExpectancyByContinent.Continent AND Country.LifeExpectancy = MaxLifeExpectancyByContinent.MaxLifeExpectancy```

       We're performing a join operation.
 The subquery in parentheses calculates the maximum life expectancy for each continent.
 Then, we're joining the main "Country" table with this subquery based on matching continents and life expectancies to get the countries with the highest life expectancy in each continent.